 Candidates may be considered for promotion after ten years at the rank of Volunteer Assistant Clinical Professor and after ten years at the rank of Volunteer Associate Clinical Professor.
 Candidates with fewer than ten years of service may be considered for promotion on an exceptional basis.

 When extending an offer to individuals in this series, it is necessary for the Dean or Chair to include the following statement in any correspondence regarding their offer of an appointment or renewal of appointment:

-"This appointment is for one year only, and is subject to renewal based on performance and/or the needs of the department as determined by the Dean upon the recommendation of the Chair.
-It is within the University's sole discretion not to reappoint an individual in this series., Non-Senate Academic Appointees/Term Appointment, does not apply.
+"This appointment is for a maximum of five years, and is subject to annual renewal based on performance and/or the needs of the department as determined by the Dean upon the recommendation of the Chair.
+It is within the University's sole discretion not to reappoint an individual in this series.
+APM 137 (pdf), Non-Senate Academic Appointees/Term Appointment, does not apply.
 If an individual is not reappointed in this series, and when his or her term expires, the person will no longer be permitted to use his or her former UCLA title or a UCLA affiliation. "

-Appointees in the volunteer Clinical Professor series may not be transferred to another University title.
-Appointment to another University title may be made after a competitive affirmative action search.
+Appointees in the Volunteer Clinical Professor series may not be transferred to another University title without academic review.
+Appointment to another University title may be made after a competitive search.